Paul Spicker is a writer and commentator on social policy. His

 works and 90 academic papers.
 A range of work is available on open access on this website.
 His studies of

 housing and welfare

 rights developed from his early career; since then, his research has

 included studies related to benefit delivery systems, the care of old

 people, psychiatric patients, housing management and local anti-poverty

-doing work for a range of agencies at local, national and
+and has done work for a range of agencies at local, national and

 international levels.
 After teaching at Nottingham Trent University and